-At ENRICH, we offer the finest laser skin resurfacing treatments Melbourne has to offer, with the UltraPulse CO2 laser.
-The UltraPulse uses fractional laser technology to effectively resurface the skin with fewer risks and less downtime than traditional CO2 lasers.
+At ENRICH, we offer the finest laser skin resurfacing treatments Melbourne has to offer, with the UltraPulse CO2 device.
+The UltraPulse uses fractional technology to effectively resurface with fewer risks and less downtime than traditional CO2 machines.

-The UltraPulse uses tiny columns of laser energy that leave part of the skin intact to help speed recovery and reduce risks of laser skin treatment or a laser facial.
+The UltraPulse uses tiny columns of energy that leave part of the cells intact to help speed recovery and reduce risks.

 The UltraPulse CO2 laser can be used to treat a variety of skin conditions, including: